pmillerdev/ts-graphql-mongo-api/README.md

 # TypeScript and GraphQL API

-A GraphQL API written in TypeScript that connects to a MongoDB database using mongoose.
+A GraphQL API I created to improve my back-end skills.

-Created for my own learning and professional development.
+Technologies used: TypeScript, MongoDB, Mongoose, GraphQL.

-## Run the API
+## Running Locally

 1. Ensure you have a `config.env` declared in the root directory with the `DB_PATH` variable set to your Mongo URI.
-2. `yarn` to install packages
+2. `yarn`
-3. `yarn dev` to run the app
+3. `yarn dev`